glossd/btc/README.md

-The library helps you to transfer bitcoins.
+This library helps you transfer your bitcoins.

 ```shell script
 go get github.com/glossd/btc
 ```

-First we need to create transaction then broadcast it to blockchain.
+First we need to create a transaction then broadcast it to blockchain.

 ```go